Truly Free Home Laundry Wash Review – Natural Laundry Detergent That Works!

 But when you consider that the more you add to your box, the greater your discount (and the more free stuff you get), the prices quickly become more reasonable.

-For instance, if you choose 5 or more items for your box, not only do you get two free items, but you get 40% off each purchased item.
+For instance, if you choose five or more items for your box, you get two free items and 40% off each purchased item.

-This brings the prices down to something closer to (and even a touch lower, in some cases) to quality natural products you’d buy at the store.
+This brings the prices down to something closer to (and even a touch lower, in some cases) the quality natural products you’d buy at the store.

 Alternatives to Truly Free Laundry Wash

-If you’re after an all-natural home subscription service that offers effective cleaning and laundry products, then Truly Free is a great option.
-But if you want a little more from your subscription, there are other choices out there.
+Truly Free is a great option if you’re after an all-natural home subscription service that offers effective cleaning and laundry products.
+But if you want a little more from your subscription, other choices exist.

 Grove Collaborative also offers effective natural cleaners, laundry products, and a whole lot more for the home.
 And they do it while minimizing plastic use by utilizing glass packaging and glass reusable bottles wherever possible.